Filing for an uncontested divorce in Georgia can save you THOUSANDS of dollars on your divorce.

 1. Filing The Divorce Petition

-Whether you’re dealing with a contested divorce or uncontested divorce, this step is the same for every person filing for divorce.
+Whether you’re dealing with a contested divorce or uncontested divorce in Georgia, this step is the same for every person filing for divorce.

 To start the divorce process, one spouse must file a Petition for Divorce, which asks the courts to terminate the marriage.